-And companies Alicebea.
-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Staff are aware that every social interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing All students have opportunities for social interaction, regardless of need All students belong to an age-related class All students are invited on trips and visits regardless of ability or disability.
-Residential trips in Key Stage 2 challenges and encourage the development of ageappropriate social skills Regular enrichment experiences throughout the year for class groups All children have opportunities to participate in whole school events such as House Sports Competitions Pupils have speaking and listening opportunities such as show and tell, storytelling, circle time, pupil's assemblies and assemblies with visitors All staff are trained to and are encouraged to support the social interaction of students Paired reading with a link class is used to encourage sharing a book with a peer in a mutually supportive session Peer mentors / buddies for targeted children Older students take the role of playground leaders to act as 'buddies', encouraging younger children to become involved in a range of games Individual screening will be used to assess the social and emotional needs of individual children and shared with all adults in the classroom.
-Learning mentors or LSAs use social stories with individual students to manage difficult situations or changes e.g. enrichment visits Older students are used to support and 'buddy' younger students with SEND where appropriate Additional support from outside agencies such as the ASD Team
+Trace Curacty Growing Capabilities Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Staff are aware that every social interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing.
+All students have opportunities for social interaction, regardless of need.
+All students belong to an age-related class.
+All students are invited on trips and visits regardless of ability or disability.
+Residential trips in Key Stage 2 challenges and encourage the development of age-appropriate social skills.
+Regular enrichment experiences throughout the year for class groups All staff are trained to and are encouraged to support the social interaction of students.
+Paired reading with a link class is used to encourage sharing a book with a peer in a mutually supportive session.
+Peer mentors / buddies for targeted children Older students take the role of playground leaders to act as 'buddies', encouraging younger children to become involved in a range of games.
+Individual screening will be used to assess the social and emotional needs of individual children and shared with all adults in the classroom.
+Learning mentors or LSAs use social stories with individual students to manage difficult situations or changes e.g. enrichment visits.
+Older students are used to support and 'buddy' younger students with SEND where appropriate.
+Additional support from outside agencies such as the ASD Team.